node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 <code>apt-get install nodered</code> and includes the Raspbian-packaged version
 of Node.js, but <em>does not</em> include <code>npm</code>.
 <p>While using these packages is convenient at first, we <b>strongly recommend</b>
-using our install script above instead.</p>
+using the install script above instead.</p>
 </div>

 ### Running locally